 The School of Occupational Therapy offers an entry-level Occupational Therapy Doctorate (OTD) program for applicants who have completed a bachelor’s degree and prerequisites.

 Occupational therapists help people do the things they want to do, improving their sense of satisfaction and contributing to their subsequent well-being.
 They work in business and industrial workplaces, community-based programs, health agencies, hospitals, schools and rehabilitation centers.
 There are a growing number of career opportunities available to occupational therapists.

 The first two years of the program are delivered on campus in Hillsboro, Ore., while Year 3 is offered in a distance-based learning environment.
 Integrated fieldwork opportunities offer local, national and international experience.

 Graduates of the program are eligible to sit for the National Certification Examination for Occupational Therapists, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of the exam, the individual will be an Occupational Therapist, Registered (OTR).
 Most states also require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 For additional details, see the certification and licensure page.

-The School of Occupational Therapy also offers a re-entry program for OTs re-entering the profession after their licenses have lapsed, as well as a dual-degree track to a graduate certificate in gerontology along with the OTD.
+The School of Occupational Therapy also offers a graduate certificate in gerontology along with the OTD.